ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 * The {{site.data.keyword.cloud_notm}} infrastructure account that you're using must meet certain requirements.
 For more information, see [The {{site.data.keyword.cloud_notm}} infrastructure account](/docs/vmwaresolutions?topic=vmwaresolutions-signing_required_accounts#signing_required_accounts-infra).
 * If the API key for your {{site.data.keyword.cloud_notm}} infrastructure account changes, you must update the key on the **Settings** page in the {{site.data.keyword.vmwaresolutions_short}} console.

    It is your responsibility to ensure that the API key that is saved on the **Settings** page is correct and up-to-date.
-Otherwise, operations that require API key validation might fail.
+Otherwise, operations that require API key validation, such as price calculation for your order, might fail.
    {: important}

 ### Procedure to update user account credentials